 – a small pillow to hug

-– an inflatable lower-back pillow if needed
+– an inflatable small pillow if I need it for my lower back

 – eye shades

 – a face scarf that blocks light out

 – a sweater

 – either sneakers or low boots that I can remove easily

 - Strategized my first flight’s seat to be an aisle seat in the middle section of the plane (Boeing plane with 3-4-3 seat arrangement.
 That way, I’ll only need to stand up for one person instead of two.
 And also, I can stand up, take a walk and have a stretch anytime I want!